xwmx/nb/README.md

 5:Lorem ipsum example query.
 ```

-`bookmark` is simply a shortcut for `nb bookmark`, accepts all of the same
+`bookmark` is a shortcut for `nb bookmark`, accepts all of the same
 subcommands and options, and behaves identically.

 See [`bookmark help`](#bookmark-help) for more information.